Research-IT-Swiss-TPH/dct-comparator/README.md

-# ODK XLSForm management
+# Data collection tool comparator

 ## Overview

-**ODK XLSForm Management** is a Python project designed to facilitate the analysis and comparison of XLSForm surveys.
-This project provides a set of Python classes to extract, process, and compare information from XLSForm survey tabs.
+**DCT comparator** is a Python project designed to facilitate the analysis and comparison of XLSForm and REDCap data collection tools.
+This project provides a set of Python classes to extract, process, and compare information from XLSForms and REDCap data dictionaries.

 ## Features